john-aws/dynogels/README.md

 | us-west-2      | US West (Oregon)         |

 ### Define a Model
 Models are defined through the toplevel define method.
+Note that, by default, the DynamoDB table name inferred will be the lowercased and pluralized version of the name you provided when defining the model.
+In the example below, the model name is 'Account', so the default table name is 'accounts'.

 ```js
 var Account = dynogels.define('Account', {